libxsmm/libxsmm/documentation/cp2k.md

 source /opt/intel/compilers_and_libraries_2017.0.098/linux/mkl/bin/mklvars.sh intel64
 ```

-Since Update&#160;4 of the Compiler and Libraries 2017 suite, one can source the compiler and libraries as shown below:
+Since Update&#160;4 of the 2017-suite, the compiler and libraries can be used right away:

 ```bash
 source /opt/intel/compilers_and_libraries_2017.4.196/linux/bin/compilervars.sh intel64
 ```

-LIBXSMM is built when building CP2K if CP2K/intel is used.
-LIBXSMM is built in an out-of-tree fashion (LIBXSMMROOT path needs to be detected or supplied).
+LIBXSMM is automatically built in an out-of-tree fashion when building CP2K/intel branch.
+The only prerequisite is that the LIBXSMMROOT path needs to be detected (or supplied on the `make` command line).
 A recipe targeting "Haswell" (HSW) may look like below.

 ```bash
 git clone https://github.com/hfp/libxsmm.git